martingold/autotype/README.md

     {
         return match ($this->getValueMethodReturnType($class)) {
             'string' => StringDynamicType::class,
+            'int' => IntegerDynamicType::class,
-            default => throw new UnsupportedType('Only string type is supported.')
+            default => throw new UnsupportedType('Only string|int type is supported.'),
         };
     }

     /**
+     * Name of the method which should be used when persisting object to database.
      * @param ReflectionClass<object> $class
      */
     public function getValueMethodName(ReflectionClass $class): string